ayushgun/website/posts/markdown/compile-time_bounds_checking.md

 ## Implementing Compile-Time Bounds Checking

-We can exploit the GCC compiler extension `__builtin_constant_p`, which returns whether the compiler knows a run-time expression to be a constant at compile-time.
+We can exploit the GCC compiler extension `__builtin_constant_p`, which returns whether the compiler knows a run-time expression to be a constant at compile-time [0].
 We can use this to check if a given `index` and `limit` are known at compile-time and trigger a compile-time error if a bounds violation is detected.

 To intentionally trigger a compilation error, we utilize the `gcc::error` attribute.
-With optimizations enabled, compilation will fail if the `failed_bounds_check` call is not optimized away and provide a compiler backtrace that identifies the location of the original problematic code.
+With optimizations enabled, compilation will fail if the `failed_bounds_check` call is not optimized away and provide a compiler backtrace that identifies the location of the original problematic code [1].

 Here's what it looks like: